 We mentioned non-waiting and non-blocking times, so it makes sense to define them too.

-The time a given card on your Kanban board spends waiting on something.
+Wait time The time a given card on your Kanban board spends waiting on something.
 Waiting is one of the most widespread sources of waste in most companies.

 To accommodate for the block time in the formula above, we should note the following: